-The faeces would also contaminate waterways leading to the risk of diseases.
+The feces would also contaminate waterways leading to the risk of diseases.
 Eventually, the state government decided to cull them, which solved the problem.

 The White-tailed deer have become a threat to settlement in many suburbs across the US because they do not have natural predators.
 This explains why this point could not miss on our list of important pros and cons of culling animals.